qredo/signing-agent/docs/getting-started.md

 ![Screenshot 2022-08-11 at 14.23.54.png](img/Screenshot_2022-08-11_at_14.23.54.png)

-Next, we’re going to mock the mobile app pairing, again with the help of our [Qredo Mobile Demo app](https://mobile.qredo.net/#) that you used before for email validation.
+Next, we’re going to mock the Mobile App pairing, again with the help of our [Qredo Mobile Demo App](https://mobile.qredo.net/#) that you used before for email validation.
 First, with your mobile phone,  take a close-up picture of the QR code displayed in the form.

 ![Screenshot 2022-08-11 at 14.28.25.png](img/Screenshot_2022-08-11_at_14.28.25.png)

-Go to the [Qredo Mobile Demo app](https://mobile.qredo.net/#) now and click on “Scan QR code”.
+Go to the [Qredo Mobile Demo App](https://mobile.qredo.net/#) now and click on “Scan QR code”.
 Allow the browser access to your camera, and point the phone with the picture of the QR code to face your computer camera.

 ![Screenshot 2022-08-11 at 14.30.08.png](img/Screenshot_2022-08-11_at_14.30.08.png)